liaochenlanruo/pgcgap/docs/PGCGAP.md

 - V1.0.19
   - Can resume from break-point when downloading the COG database.
   - Fixed a bug that failed to create multi-level directories.

+- V1.0.20
+  - Fixed a little bug (path error) of module "VAR".

 ---

 <center><strong>